 - Tell others about the Inclusion Walk and the great work of the DSCNWA organization

 October is Down syndrome Awareness month.
 We hope that you will join us, celebrate the many wonderful qualities & gifts of people with Down syndrome, & walk with us.
 The Inclusion Walk is the main fundraiser for the Down Syndrome Connection of Northwest Arkansas.
-This will be the first year that Brooks will be able to WALK with us - we are excited to celebrate his strength!
+We are excited to see Brooks WALK again this year (who knows...he may run) and celebrate his strength!
 No matter how you decide to support us, we want to thank you.
 DSCNWA has made a huge difference for our family & has provided us support in many ways.
 We hope to see you out there!
 (Just be sure to register so we know you are coming!)

 Thank you again for being a part of "Brooks' Battalion" & for your support, encouragement & love.